-Dangerous Foods, Plants, & Other Items
+Things To Know About Dangerous Foods, Plants and Other Items

 Have you ever wondered what things are dangerous for your pet?
 There are many common things around the house that can be dangerous to cats and dogs, including certain foods, plants, and medications.

-In addition to knowing what types of things might be poisonous to your pet, it is important to know, or at least be familiar with, the common signs of poisoning and what you should and shouldn’t do.
+In addition to knowing what types of dangerous things might be poisonous to your pet, it is important to know, or at least be familiar with, the common signs of dangerous poisoning and what you should and shouldn’t do.

-If you believe your pet may have ingested something poisonous, there are several phone numbers you can call.
+If you believe your pet may have ingested something dangerous, there are several phone numbers you can call.
 You should have your main veterinarian’s office number, the number of the closest Animal Emergency Center for problems after hours, and the number for Animal Poison Control.
 Having these numbers ready on an “emergency call list” card made to fit in your wallet/purse, fridge, or anywhere else close at hand to you and your pet will eliminate any additional stress and frantic searching at the time of ingestion.

-The first step when you believe your pet might have ingested something is to take a quick survey of the potential poisons around you.
-Take note of your pet’s breathing and behavior so you can describe these to the veterinarian.
+The first step when you believe your pet might have ingested something dangerous is to take a quick survey of the potential poisons around you.
+Take note of your pet’s breathing and behavior so you can describe these dangerous poisons to the veterinarian.
 Symptoms such as seizures, vomiting, lethargy, painful movement, difficulty breathing, and muscle tremors are worth mentioning.
 If you have an idea of what the pet ingested, having the packaging or description to give to the veterinarian is very helpful.

 The next step is to call one of the numbers on your emergency list.
 Do not attempt to induce vomiting, give home remedies, activated charcoal, hydrogen peroxide, or food unless directed by a veterinary professional.